cloudevents/spec/community/SDK-GOVERNANCE.md

 expertise and regular commitment to the project - not simply to achieve a certain level of activity.

-Each sdk project may define in their `CONTRIBUTING.md` file stricter requirements, in order to meet the community demands, e.g. _we require that the contributor submitted at least 20 PRs_.
+Each sdk project may define in its `CONTRIBUTING.md` file stricter requirements, in order to meet the community demands, e.g. _we require that the contributor submitted at least 20 PRs_.